No. 6 Virginia Cruises Past No. 10 Columbia 8-0

-NEW YORK – The No. 6 Virginia women’s squash team (5-0) didn’t drop a match in its 8-0 victory over No. 10 Columbia (1-2) on Saturday afternoon (Nov.
+NEW YORK – The No. 6 Virginia women’s squash team (5-0) dropped just one match in its 8-1 victory over No. 10 Columbia (1-2) on Saturday afternoon (Nov.
 22) at the SL Green StreetSquash Center.

 In the first four matches finished, Charlotte Pastel, Clare Minnis, Grace Fazzinga and Caroline Pellegrino each picked up 3-0 sweep wins as the Cavaliers jumped out to a 4-0 lead.
 Maria Min and Maryam Mian both battled for five-game match victories to secure Virginia’s 6-0 advantage, then Nili Sprecher swiftly recovered from a dropped first game to win 3-1 and put UVA up 7-0.
 Lina Tammam rounded out the afternoon’s activities with a 3-0 victory.